mrpowers-io/spark-style-guide/README.md

 ## <a name='jar-files'>JAR Files</a>

+You can build projects that support multiple Spark versions or just a single Spark version.

+### Projects that support a single Spark version

-JAR files should be named like this:
+JAR files built for a specific Spark version should be named like this:

 ```
 spark-testing-base_2.11-2.1.0_0.6.0.jar